 Does Italy have a good beer?

 Italian beer no doubt ranges in quality– you’d say the same for any nation that producers beer.
 That aside, many high-quality Italian beers have earned acclaim.
-In fact, while Italy still may not be thought of like the beer capital of the world, they have some of the most well-known brands.
+In fact, while Italy still may not be thought of as a beer capital of the world, they have some of the most well-known brands.

 Just as it is true of any country that produces beer, there’s a variety of flavors.
 However, Italian beer is especially known for its Lager beers.
 These lagers, and Italian beers in general, tend to lean fruity, with notable concentrations of hops and malt.
 Another key difference is how many Italian beers ferment.